Heroin Addiction Recovery in South Carolina

 What Are the Symptoms of Heroin Withdrawal?

-Symptoms of heroin withdrawal may appear 6-12 hours after the last use, the peak after 1-3 days, and then taper off within approximately a week.
-Abusers with a longer history of heroin use may suffer from post-acute withdrawal syndrome, also known as PAWS.
-In this case, symptoms may reoccur for weeks, months, or even years.
+Symptoms of heroin withdrawal may appear 6-12 hours after the last use of the drug.
+Heroin withdrawal symptoms peak after 1-3 days of use of the drug and then taper off within approximately a week.
+Heroin abusers who’ve used the drug for longer periods of time may suffer from post-acute withdrawal syndrome, also known as PAWS.
+In this case, heroin withdrawal symptoms may reoccur for weeks, months, or even years.

 Symptoms of heroin withdrawal may include: